build-trust/ockam-documentation/reference/libraries/rust/nodes.md

   * The `Context` type is usually set to `ockam::Context` which is provided by the node implementation.
   * The `Message` type must be set to the type of message the worker wishes to handle.

-For a new `Echoer` worker, create a new file at `src/echoer.rs` in your [hello\_ockam](https://github.com/build-trust/ockam/blob/develop/documentation/guides/rust/#setup) project.
+For a new `Echoer` worker, create a new file at `src/echoer.rs` in your [<mark style="color:blue;">hello_ockam</mark>](https://github.com/build-trust/ockam/blob/develop/documentation/guides/rust/#setup) project.
 We're creating this inside the `src` directory so we can easily reuse the `Echoer` in other examples that we'll write later in this guide:

 ```
 touch src/echoer.rs